-We understand that there is a lot to consider, which is why we understand that additional information may be needed before committing to the process.
+We understand that there is a lot to consider, which is why we understand that you may need additional information before committing to the process of growing your family through surrogacy.
 You will never feel pressured to begin until every question has been answered and you are sure you are ready.

-When you are prepared to begin, you will then sign our Family Makers Agency Agreement, which is a contract outlining all of the ways we support you and your surrogate throughout the process.
-Once a signed agreement has been received, your with us journey begins!
+When you are prepared to begin the surrogacy process, you will then sign our Family Makers Agency Agreement, a contract outlining all of the ways we support you and your surrogate throughout the gestational surrogacy process.
+Once a signed agreement has been received, your journey with us begins!

 Creating a Profile

-One of the most important roles an agency has is finding an ideal match for Intended Parents and Surrogates.
-Each agency has it’s own process of doing this, and our approach is based on getting to know you as much as possible.
+One of a surrogacy agency’s essential roles is finding an ideal match for Intended Parents and Surrogates.
+Each surrogacy agency has its own process of doing this, and our approach is based on getting to know you as much as possible.

-In addition to several interviews and calls with you, we will ask that you complete our Family Makers Relationship Planner.
+In addition to several interviews and calls with you, you will complete our Family Makers Relationship Planner.
 This important document gives us detailed information and feedback from you, including social and medical history and your expectations for the surrogate you will ultimately be matched with.
-We will ask for photos and a letter to share with possible matches, so that you can describe your story and dreams for a child in your own words.
+We will ask for photos and a letter to share with possible matches so that you can describe your story and dreams for a child in your own words.

 Background Checks & Medical History

 At the same time as we are working on your profile, we will be conducting background checks conducted by a licensed investigator to ensure there is no history of criminal activity or legal concerns we should be aware of that could affect your journey.
-We will also reach out to your fertility clinic, if one has been chosen, to request any pertinent information needed to match you with a fantastic gestational surrogate.
+We will also reach out to your fertility clinic to request any pertinent information needed to match you with a fantastic gestational surrogate.